Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Introduction

-However, the effective management and mining of the vast records of highly refined trajectories and quantitative spatio-temporal distribution data poses an urgent challenge that needs to be addressed.
-Over the past two decades, many technologies have been proposed for processing, managing, analyzing, and mining trajectory data~\cite{zheng2008understanding,zheng2009mining,zheng2011computing}, leading to the development of a comprehensive framework and theory for trajectory computing.
-This includes the full process breakdown of trajectory computing analysis, covering trajectory pre-processing, trajectory indexing and retrieval, trajectory pattern mining, uncertainty modeling, and more.
-These processes are typically loosely coupled, with numerous efficient algorithms developed for different stages.
-For instance, in trajectory pre-processing, a series of techniques such as map matching and stay point detection have been developed~\cite{zheng2011computing}.
-For trajectory retrieval and indexing, a series of technologies have been developed, including similarity linking, regional querying, semantic querying, etc~\cite{shang2017trajectory,wang2021survey}.
-Despite these advancements, the following challenges remain: 1) \textit{Lack of uniformity.} Traditional trajectory analysis and processing problems require using different tools, such as rule-based and probabilistic tools, in conjunction with the problem scenario, making the problem modeling process difficult to unify.
-2) \textit{Complexity.} Raw trajectory data usually contain complex spatio-temporal heterogeneity and auto-correlation, making it difficult to capture their intrinsic features through feature engineering and simple expert manual rule design.
-3) \textit{Adaptability.} Traditional trajectory technologies often face the curse of dimensionality when dealing with massive data, and usually find it hard to adapt to new application scenarios.
+However, the effective management and mining of vast records of highly refined trajectories and quantitative spatio-temporal distribution data presents an urgent challenge.
+Over the past two decades, extensive research has led to a comprehensive framework and theory for trajectory computing, encompassing the entire analysis process: pre-processing (\eg, map matching, stay point detection~\cite{zheng2011computing}), indexing and retrieval (\eg, similarity linking, regional / semantic querying~\cite{shang2017trajectory,wang2021survey}), pattern mining, and uncertainty modeling~\cite{zheng2008understanding,zheng2011computing}.
+Despite numerous efficient, stage-specific algorithms developed for these loosely coupled processes, three key challenges persist: 1) \textit{Lack of uniformity.} Problem modeling remains difficult due to the need to combine various tools (\eg, rule-based and probabilistic) depending on the scenario.
+2) \textit{Complexity.} The inherent spatio-temporal heterogeneity and auto-correlation in raw trajectory data complicate the capture of intrinsic features via feature engineering or simple expert rules.
+3) \textit{Adaptability.} Traditional technologies often suffer from the curse of dimensionality when processing massive data and struggle to adapt to new application scenarios.